ecordes-vt/docs/src/docs/developer/applications/app-tutorial/README.md

 ### Get a Veritone Login

 To use Veritone's aiWARE platform, you'll need a (free) login.
-Go to [developer.veritone.com](https://developer.veritone.com) to set up your username and password.
+Go to the Veritone [Developer Signup](https://veritone.com/onboarding/#/signUp?type=developer) to create your Veritone account.

 ### What's Next?